Is it healthier to run minimalist or just the path to greater foot pain?

 Despite the extra padding, this can lead to joint and foot pain, causing many runners to correct their form by landing on the balls of their feet.
 Barefoot and minimalist running encourage this practice, while also reducing the amount of weight your feet are carrying, which proponents say makes for more efficient, faster running.

 Plantar fasciitis, which causes pain and inflammation in the thick band of tissue known as the plantar fascia that runs across the bottom of the foot, frequently results from poor support or irregular arches.
-This means that, particularly if you have very high or very flat arches, running barefoot will put more strain on the structures of your feet, including the plantar fascia, and may put you at a higher risk for developing this painful problem.
+This means that if you have very high or very flat arches, running in minimalist shoes will put more strain on the structures of your feet, including the plantar fascia, and may put you at a higher risk for developing this painful problem.

 There isn’t any direct proof that barefoot running leads to issues like plantar fasciitis, but if you have preexisting foot or ankle issues, you may want to avoid going minimalist to keep from exacerbating those problems.
 As the debate rages on, your best bet is to speak to your Dr. Schoenhaus before trying barefoot running to see if it’s a safe choice for you.